ayazahra-oss/Code-102-Reading-Notes/growth-mindset.md

-# reading-note

-# Table Of Content

- - Growth Mindset
- - A bout Me

----

 ## What Having a ***“Growth Mindset”*** Actually Means?
 I already have it, and I always have.
 People often confuse a growth mindset with being flexible or open-minded or with having a positive outlook — qualities they believe they’ve simply always had.
 My colleagues and I call this a false growth mindset.
 Everyone is actually a mixture of fixed and growth mindsets, and that mixture continually evolves with experience.
 A **pure** growth mindset doesn’t exist, which we have to acknowledge in order to attain the benefits we seek.